Regulatory radar · med spas & injectors

 or $990/year (2 months free) — also locked for life

-One scope-of-practice or compounding misstep can mean $75,000 in fines — per person — plus a cease-and-desist that closes your doors overnight.
-Med Spa Radar catches the change before it becomes one.
-For the price of a single filler syringe a month.
+One corporate-practice or scope-of-practice misstep can be ruinous: in California, a non-compliant med spa can be charged under Bus. & Prof. Code §2417.5 with penalties up to $500,000 — plus license revocation and a cease-and-desist that closes your doors.
+Med Spa Radar catches the change before it becomes one — for the price of a single filler syringe a month.source

 • Founding bonus: the GLP-1 & Scope-of-Practice Audit Pack — free, yours to keep